 Starting from February 8, 2021, AnalyticDB for PostgreSQL allows you to configure multiple coordinator nodes.

-You can add multiple coordinator nodes to an instance to push beyond the limits of the original architecture in which an instance has a single coordinator node.
-If compute nodes permit, the number of connections and the I/O capabilities can linearly increase with the number of coordinator nodes.
-This way, the overall performance of the system is enhanced.
-However, if you use multiple coordinator nodes in an instance, the endpoints of the instance have limits.
+You can add multiple coordinator nodes to an instance to push beyond the limits of its original single-coordinator node architecture.
+If the compute nodes permit, the number of connections and the I/O capabilities linearly increase with the number of coordinator nodes, and overall system performance improves.
+However, if you use multiple coordinator nodes within an instance, the endpoints of the instance have limits.
 For your convenience, AnalyticDB for PostgreSQL provides endpoints for both the primary coordinator node and the instance.
-You can choose an endpoint to use based on the considerations of compatibility and performance.
+You can choose an endpoint to use based on your compatibility and performance considerations.
 If you have questions, join the DingTalk group for technical support or submit a ticket.

 If you set more than one coordinator node when you create an AnalyticDB for PostgreSQL instance, separate endpoints are created for the primary coordinator node and the instance.